ActiveState/homework/linux-build/README.md

 * Python
 * Ruby

-If you would like to use a different language, please contact us before continuing with this assignment.
+If you would like to use a different language or tool, please contact us before continuing with this assignment.

 ## Time Limit